szyxxx/szyxxx/README.md

    <ul>
       <li>👨‍💻 Why Coding?</li>
       <p>
-          My journey into the world of programming truly began with my first encounter with the C programming language.
-As a novice, I found myself grappling with its complexities, struggling to comprehend its intricacies.
-However, fate had something else in store for me.
-It was during this time that I stumbled upon Python, a programming language that would change the course of my journey.
-Instantly, I found myself grasping the fundamentals of coding with ease.
-Python's simplicity and versatility provided me with a newfound understanding of programming concepts, shedding light on the intricacies of C that had previously eluded me.
-As I progressed through my college semesters, I developed a profound appreciation for the art of coding.
-With each line of code I wrote, I found myself immersed in a world of endless possibilities and boundless creativity.
+          My coding journey started with the classic C language.
+As a beginner, I struggled with its complexities.
+But then I discovered Python, and it was a game-changer.
+Python's simplicity made coding much easier, and I quickly grasped the fundamentals.

-Today, I find myself drawn to the realms of web development and machine learning, each offering a unique canvas upon which I can unleash my creativity and expertise.
-My journey from web design to computer engineering has been marked by challenges and triumphs, but through it all, one thing remains constant – my unwavering passion for coding.
+As I progressed in college, I fell in love with coding.
+Every line I wrote opened up new possibilities.
+Today, I'm passionate about web development and machine learning.
+My journey from web design to computer engineering has been full of challenges and victories, but my love for coding has always been constant.
       </p>
       <li>🎧 Currently Listening</li>
       <br/>